ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 > ⚠️ Note: Additional `HotChocolate.*` packages need to have the same version.

-#### 3. Defining the schema
+## 3. Define the types

-Next, we want to create a GraphQL schema.
-The GraphQL schema defines which data we expose and how consumers can interact with said data.
+Next, we need to define the types our GraphQL schema should contain.
+These types and their fields define what consumers can query from our GraphQL API.

 For starters we can define two object types that we want to expose through our schema.